 Constitutional Law B will not deal with certain fundamental rights that will be considered in other courses, for example the right to administrative justice (section 33) will be discussed in Administrative Law and the rights of arrested, detained and accused persons (section 35) will be discussed in Criminal Procedure and the Law of Evidence.
-A clear indication will be given of the rights that will be discussed.
+The rights considered pertinently in this course will be identified as such in the course outline.
 This course forms an important base for all other courses, since section 2 of the Constitution explicitly states that the Constitution is the supreme law of the Republic and section 7(1) designates the Bill of Rights as the cornerstone of democracy in South Africa.